Auckland Family Nutrition

 Dietitians evaluate scientific evidence about food and nutrition and translate it into practical strategies.
 New Zealand dietitians work in partnership with individuals, whanau, communities and populations, in states of health and disease, to support optimal health and well-being.

-Dietitians use their dietetic knowledge, skill and judgement in a variety of contexts, which includes promoting and protecting public health, directing and delivering medical nutrition therapy services, and managing food and health systems.
+Dietitians use their dietetic knowledge, skills and judgement in a variety of contexts, which includes promoting and protecting public health, directing and delivering medical nutrition therapy services, and managing food and health systems.
 They may perform a variety of functions, including policy development, leadership, management, research, education, and communication roles.

 Will my appointment be covered by my health insurance?